MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PSEdition

 Contains the same value in `$PSVersionTable.PSEdition`.
-This variable is available for use in module manifest files, whereas `$PSVersionTable` is not.
+This variable is available for use in module manifest files, whereas `$PSVersionTable` isn't.

 ### $PSHOME